Armed Forces of Ukraine: Origins of the post-1992 Ukrainian Armed Forces

 In February 1991, a parliamentary Standing Commission for Questions of Security and Defense was established.
 On 24 August 1991, the Ukrainian parliament (the Verkhovna Rada), in adopting the Declaration of Independence of Ukraine, also enacted a short resolution "About military formations in Ukraine".
 This took jurisdiction over all formations of the armed forces of the Soviet Union stationed on Ukrainian soil and established one of the key agencies, the Ukrainian Ministry of Defense.
 On 3 September 1991, the Ministry of Defence commenced its duties.
 On 22 October 1991 units and formations of the Soviet Armed Forces on Ukrainian soil were nationalized.
-Subsequently, the Supreme Council of Ukraine adopted two Laws of Ukraine on 6 December 1991, and Presidential Decree #4 "About Armed Forces of Ukraine" on 12 December 1991.
+Subsequently, the Supreme Council of Ukraine adopted two Laws of Ukraine on 6 December 1991 regarding the creation of the Armed Forces (this is marked as Armed Forces Day), and Presidential Decree #4 "About Armed Forces of Ukraine" on 12 December 1991.
 The government of Ukraine surrendered any rights of succession to the Soviet Strategic Deterrence Forces (see Strategic Missile Troops) that were staged on the territory of Ukraine.
 Recognizing the complications of a smooth transition and seeking a consensus with other former members of the Soviet Union in dividing up their Soviet military inheritance, Ukraine joined ongoing talks that started in December 1991 regarding a joint military command of the Commonwealth of Independent States.

 Inherent in the process of creating a domestic military were political decisions by the Ukrainian leadership regarding the country's non-nuclear and international status.
 Among these were the definition, agreement, and ratification of the 1990 Treaty on Conventional Armed Forces in Europe (CFE), which not only established the maximum level of armament for each republic of the former USSR, but also a special ceiling for the so-called CFE "Flank Region" – included in this region were Ukraine's Mykolaiv, Kherson and Zaporizhzhia oblasts, and the Autonomous Republic of Crimea.
 Another key event in the development of the Ukrainian military was the 1992 Tashkent Treaty, which laid out aspirations for a Commonwealth of Independent States military.
 However, this collective military proved impossible to develop because the former republics of the USSR all wished to go their own way, ripping the intricate Soviet military machine into pieces.

 Ukraine had observer status with the Non-Aligned Movement of nation-states from 1996.
 However, due to the 2014 Russian aggression against Ukraine, the Verkhovna Rada repealed this status in December 2014.